I'm sharing my green living room walls, what colors go with dark green and more about my dark green living room journey.

 Without going into the play-by-play of the pieces I've bought, moved or subtracted from the space (hit the #20in2020 for that), let's just say that the space has come a long way over the past six months or so.

-Around that time, I did find two orange velvet chairs on Facebook Marketplace.
+Around that time, I found two orange velvet chairs on Facebook Marketplace.
 They were a good deal and I liked the lines on them so I scooped them up.

 I bought mid-century replacement legs off of Etsy to help give the chairs a look that was more in line with my style.
-I sourced different fabrics to have the chairs recovered (you can't see it well in the photos, but the arms and fronts of the chairs have definitely been scratched by a cat).
-Ultimately, I think they are pretty great chairs for what I’ve put into them, but I’m still really into those Blu Dot Lounge Chairs.
-So, I’m holding off on the reupholstery until I make a decision on whether to buy the other chairs.
+I recently bought new fabric to have the chairs recovered (you can't see it well in the photos, but the arms and fronts of the chairs have definitely been scratched by a cat) and am excited to get that done next year.
+Guess what color fabric?
+I'm going with a slightly darker hue of orange than what I currently have on my chairs.
+Orange or rust are great colors that go with dark green.

-Another recent DIY that I did in the space was to buy paintable outlet covers and paint them to match my dark green living room walls.
+A simple DIY that I did in the space was to buy paintable outlet covers (see the outlet below on the wall) and paint them to match my dark green wall paint.
 Honestly, this was a great project.
-It's super simple and if you have dark walls, like I do, with white outlet covers... it's well worth your time to buy the paintable outlet covers so they blend in with the walls!
-If you look below the Korhogo Art piece in the next photo, you’ll see the outlet cover that’s painted the same dark green as the living room walls.
+It's super simple and, if you have dark walls like I do, with white outlet covers... it's well worth your time to buy the paintable outlet covers so they blend in with the walls!

 I get lots of questions on the dark green living room paint color, so let's talk about it as it's a custom mix.